The following options control the dialect of C (or languages derived from C, such as C++, Objective-C and Objective-C++) that the compiler accepts:

 ISO C90, such as omitting the middle term of a

 expression.
-On the other hand, by specifing a GNU dialect of a
+On the other hand, by specifying a GNU dialect of a

 standard, all features the compiler support are enabled, even when